 If you feel your pet has had an adverse reaction to any food, let us know immediately so we can report this to PETFAST.

 We strongly recommend that you:

-- If you choose to feed home-made, RAW or BARF, we do recommend that you ensure that they satisfy the recommended nutritional guidelines for dogs and cats. such as the AAFCO nutrient guidelines.
-If you purchase raw meat, ensure you also check the sulfide levels within the meat (strips can be purchased online).
-We advise the use of "balancers", which are supplements you can add to the meat to ensure it is a complete meal for your pet.
-We currently recommend BESTIE although there are others available.
+If you choose to feed home made, RAW or BARF, we do recommend that you ensure that they satisfy the recommended nutritional guidelines for dogs and cats, such as the AAFCO nutrient guidelines.
+If you purchase raw meat, ensure that you also check the sulﬁde levels within the meat (strips can be purchased online).
+We advise the use of “balancers” which are supplements you can add to the meat to ensure it is a complete meal for your pet, or consult with a veterinary nutritionist.

-However, please note that we do not advocate bones as a means of nutrition or dental care in this practice, as we have seen too many problems associated with this in the majority of the pets we have seen who have been on bones.
-We do respect your decision if you do choose to feed your pet bones, and we hope that you respect our position in not advocating this feeding choice.
+Please note – we do not advocate bones as a means of nutrition or dental care in this practice, as we have seen too many problems associated with this in the majority of the pets.
+We do respect your decision if you do choose to feed your pet bones, and we hope you respect our position in not advocating this feeding choice.

 For more information on bones and your pet, visit.